Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 It should also cover your content creation strategy, including the number of times you’ll have to create content for your blog, the kind of content you’ll want to create, whether video or a mix of written content with pictures, the length of your content etc.

-Get a Domain Name and Web Host
+Get a Domain Name & Web Host

 Read more about how to choose a domain name here.